smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 This often doesn't make sense, e.g. `ETH_FINALITY_DEPTH` on Avalanche could be quite different from `ETH_FINALITY_DEPTH` on Ethereum mainnet.

-We recommend setting this one a per-chain basis using the API/CLI/GUI instead.
+We recommend setting this on a per-chain basis using the API/CLI/GUI instead.

 Generally speaking, Chainlink contains built-in defaults for most of these settings that should work out of the box on all officially supported chains, so it's unlikely you'll need to make any changes here.